 sUPPORT FOR SELF-EMPLOYED:

-The Chancellor, Rishi Sunak has today announced a long awaited financial support package for those who are self-employed.
-The Self-Employed Income Support Scheme will offer a taxable grant of up to 80% of a self-employed person’s income based on their tax return over the past three years, capped at £2,500 per month.
+The Self-Employed Income Support Scheme offers a taxable grant of up to 80% of a self-employed person’s income based on their tax return over the past three years, capped at £2,500 per month.
 It is open to anyone who is self-employed (and makes a majority of their earnings from self-employment) with trading profits of £50,000 or less and have already received a tax return for 2019.

 The scheme will become available at the beginning of June and will initially last for 3 months.
 Payments will be back dated from 1st March 2020 and if you are eligible you will be contacted directly by HMRC.
 You will then be able to fill in an online form and the grant will be paid directly into your bank account.